Hikage/ThriveTones/README.md

 _Note: Original code was a collaborative team effort during a 2006 senior capstone independent project course at Colorado State University.
 I have since lost the contact information for the other 2-3 individuals and in fact no longer remember their names.
 However, I wish to give due credit to their work, to the best of my ability.
 Fortunately, the new approach is no longer making use of any of the previous GA implementation, and the Markov model implementation has been an entirely individual effort with instructor guidance.
 Credit and thanks go also to Dr. Bart Massey of Portland State University for assisting with the latest generation of this project._

 ### Build Instructions
-* Compile all .java code files in src/ThriveTones and src/sax.
+* Compile all .java code files in src/thriveTones and src/sax.
 Additionally, you may wish to compile the files found in src/test if you'd like to perform any unit tests.
-* Download and install the latest version of JFugue (http://www.jfugue.org/) if you would like to listen to any generated songs
+* Download and install the latest version of JFugue (http://www.jfugue.org/) if you would like to listen to any generated songs.
+Additionally, compile all .java files in src/wrapper.
 * Make sure the input data file is located within the classpath directory.
 Currently, the program looks for this file in src/..
 * Execute the Driver.java file, providing the data file name as the only argument